kaaneneskpc/CryptoMCP/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.modelcontextprotocol/kotlin-sdk.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:io.modelcontextprotocol%20a:kotlin-sdk)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-It is an MCP server written in Kotlin that provides information, analysis, news, and more related to cryptocurrency and provides economic stock overview, cash flow, income statement, economic events and convert with currencies using the Model Context Protocol (MCP).
+It is an MCP server written in Kotlin that provides information, analysis, news, and more related to cryptocurrency and financial using the Model Context Protocol (MCP).
 This project was developed to provide cryptocurrency news and coins prices to LLM surfaces in a standardized manner using the MCP protocol.